zeenea/public-connector-sdk/README.md

 ### Extract items

-A click on the **Item import** button in Zeenea Datacatalog's Studio interface triggers the creation of a new `Connection` from the factory and the retrieval, through the Connection, of specified item located in the datasource.
+A click on the **Item import** button in Zeenea Datacatalog's Studio interface triggers the creation of a new `Connection` from the factory and the retrieval, through the Connection, of specified items located in the datasource.

 The following diagram exposes the chaining of method calls leading to the extract item.

 ![](src/main/resources/doc-files/extract-items-connection-sequence-diagram.png)

-After a successful extract item, item should be visible in Zeenea Datacatalog's Studio interface.
+After a successful extract item, items should be visible in Zeenea Datacatalog's Studio interface.

 [scanner]: https://github.com/zeenea/scanner